-Wear eye protection since there is a risk of eye injury from particles released when sharpening.
+Wear eye protection since particles released when sharpening is at risk of eye injury.
 Safety goggles give eye protection against multiple toxins such as dust, debris, chemical splashes, and other contaminants from the sharpening tool and the material.

-The protection is on both physical damage and infections from any surrounding elements.
+The protection is against both physical damage and infections from any surrounding elements.
 The infections are tricky since they sometimes manifest after some time, and you might not easily recognize the cause.

 The safety goggles come in different shapes and styles.
 What determines the one you choose is comfortability and taste.
 They have multiple coatings such as anti-scratch, anti-UV, anti-static and anti-fog.
 Know the weather that makes up your community so that you buy the perfect goggles.

+Since there are workers around the workspace, they need protection from substances.
 When sharpening the skew chisel, there are chemicals involved, such as lubricants.
 These are not to be in contact with the eyes since they are harmful.
-Since there are workers around the workspace, they need protection from substances.
-By giving them safety goggles, you are ensuring their safety.
 Additional properties such as anti-fog, high impact resistance, and anti-corrosion are a bonus.

-Working in direct contact with UV radiation is not good for your eyesight.
-That is why it is prohibited under the industrial standards for workers not to work with UV-protection eye-wear that ensures eye safety from UV radiations.
+Working in direct contact with UV radiation is not suitable for your eyesight.
+That is why it is prohibited under the industrial standards for workers not to work with UV-protection eyewear that ensures eye safety from UV radiations.
 It remains compulsory for workers to keep the goggles in sunny and polluted environments.